tpreg/neti/README.md

 ## Input Data

-The application requires a single comma-separated input file containing:
+The application requires a single comma-separated input file (`CSV`) containing:

 - **First Line**: The customer's name and type.
 The type can be one of the following:
     - `NON_REGISTERED`